How technology is helping to curtail drunk driving

 Innovation continues to improve the objective of diminishing numbers of people driving under the influence.

 Drunk driving is a significant issue throughout the world.
 In the United States alone, individuals are killed like clockwork, for a total in excess of 10,000 lives every year.
+Drunk driving accident attorneys say that in New York state alone in a year, 33% of all fatal traffic accidents are due to drunk driving.

 These measurements are not heartening.
 However, they’re essentially superior to the number of fatalities due to driving under the influence occurrences in our lifetimes.
 As indicated by the U.S. Branch of Transportation, intoxicated driving fatalities have diminished by 33% over the last 30 years.